 Install Python Packages and Verify Compatibility

 After pip is working, install packages relevant to your workflow and test compatibility with pip check.
-Python 3.13 is new, so dependency support varies across projects.
-Always test critical dependencies before deploying.
+Dependency support still varies by project, especially for native extensions and free-threaded builds, so test critical packages before deploying.

 Test FastAPI with Python 3.13